dfulmer/spreadsheet-maker/README.md

 maker_original.py - this script does not work.
 It cannot handle the anomalous tsv file with two lines without tabs.

+maker_original2.py - this script does not work either.
+This one just includes the anomalous tsv file in the final spreadsheet and reports errors processing the other 5 tsv files.

 # Directory 2
 I gave up on this and never got it to work.